Eight Quotes Stuck in Our Minds From reSITE 2019 REGENERATE

-Dutch UNStudio's Marianthi Tatari presented the other side of the coin on smart cities with what their aim to build the “smartest neighborhood in the world” - Brainport District.
+Dutch UNStudio's Marianthi Tatari presented the other side of the coin on smart cities with what their aim to build the “smartest neighborhood in the world” with Brainport District.
 She reminded us that when used responsibly, this sort of technology can actually be beneficial to our lives, as long as we still retain privacy and control over where that data goes.
 It’s a reminder that we are building cities for people - not for profit.
 Listen to Marianthi on Design and the City.

-In times where it seems there is nothing new under the sun, we applaud Heatherwick’s intentions and design process with his delicate approach to regeneration projects like Coal Drops Yard and Zeitz MOCAA which seem to capture just that.
+In times where it seems there is nothing new under the sun, we applaud Thomas Heatherwick’s intentions and design process with his delicate approach to regeneration projects like Coal Drops Yard and Zeitz MOCAA which seem to capture just that.
 Known for his varied work defying the conventional classification of design disciplines, Thomas founded Heatherwick Studio to bring the practices of design, architecture and urban planning together in a single workspace.
 Next, he will bring those same principals to the Saravin complex and a whole new life to Prague’s Nové Město.
 We can only imagine what life will be revived in this space!
 Listen to Thomas on Design and the City.

 It just takes some intention and intervention to cultivate it.
 Emmanuel Pratt advises that giving people in vulnerable communities the tools to regenerate themselves creates an active process and a sense of ownership, making it easier for members to find that space to create.
 Pratt is a co-founder of the Sweetwater Foundation and 2019 MacArthur prize winner.
 He focuses on the transformative processes of economic development through intersections of food security and sustainable design innovation for the communities who need it most.

 It’s an important discussion, one we’ve been discussing at reSITE events about who we include in the conversation on planning our urban spaces.
 The mayor of West Sacramento, Christopher Cabaldon makes the case for the fluid transaction that perhaps using the city to change the minds of the people helps progress us forward, rather than the other way around.
-Speaking from his 14-year reign in the California capital suburb, Cabaldon has turned the city around into what is considered one of the most livable small cities in the United States.
+Speaking from his 20-year reign in the California capital suburb, Cabaldon has turned the city around into what is considered one of the most livable small cities in the United States.
 Listen to Christopher on Design and the City.

 Perhaps a statement that could be applied towards solving just about any problem.
-Jee Liu, WallaceLiu represents a new generation of architects, building her co-founded studio on the complex relationships between the new and the old along with the importance of imersing yourself into the culture and perspectives of people.
+Jee Liu, WallaceLiu represents a new generation of architects, building her co-founded studio on the complex relationships between the new and the old thorugh adaptive reuse along with the importance of imersing yourself into the culture and perspectives of people to understand their needs.
 We couldn't agree more.

 Our trailblazing reSITE speakers, whose ideas, thoughts and questions left us to revitalize our own and reminded us of the fluidity regeneration holds.
 We all have the power to REGENERATE the way we engage our communities, utilize technology, and creatively innovate to redefine the spaces we live in for generations to come.